-Wesleyan University offers two dental plan options through Delta Dental of New Jersey.
+Wesleyan offers two dental plan options through Delta Dental of New Jersey.
 Although both plans allow you to choose any dental provider, when you use an in-network dentist, you will generally pay less for treatments because your share of the cost will be based on negotiated discount fees.
 With out-of-network dentists, the plan will pay the same percentage, but the reimbursement will be based on out-of-network rates.
 You may be billed for the difference.

-Core Plan New for 2021 Buy-Up Plan
+Core Plan Buy-U p Plan

-In-network Out-of-network In-network Out-of-network
+In-Network Out-of-Network In-Network Out-of-Network

 Deductible

-Employee only \$5 50 \$5 0
+Employee only \$: 50 \$5 60

-Family coverage \$1 50 \$150
+Family coverage \$1 50 \$1: 50

 Is the deductible waived for preventive services?
-Ye es Ye es
+Ye es Yes

-Annual plan maximum (per individual) \$1,2 00 \$2,0 00
+Annual plan maximum (per individual) \$1,2 200 \$2,0 00

-Diagnostic and preventive
+Diagnostic and Preventive

-Oral exams, x-rays, cleanings, fluoride, space maintainers ers 100% 100% 0%
+Oral exams, x-rays, cleanings, fluoride (for children), space maintainers 100 0% 100 0%

 Basic

-Oral surgery, fillings, endodontic treatment, periodontic treatment and sealants 80% 80%
+Oral surgery, fillings, endodontic treatment, periodontic treatment, and sealants 80 9% 80 %

 Major

-Crowns, jackets, implants, dentures, bridge implants, repairs of dentures and crowns 50% 60 %
+Crowns, jackets, implants, dentures, bridge implants, repairs of dentures, and crowns 50 0% 60 %

 Orthodontia

 Adults and dependent children 50% 50%

 Lifetime orthodontia plan maximum (per individual) \$1,500 \$2,000